 Responsibilities of TONYC Jokers

 Plan with co-joker to:

-• Facilitate rehearsals, performances, and a celebration for the troupe
+• Facilitate rehearsals, performances, and a celebration for the program

-• Support actors’ participation by communicating schedule, planning transportation & food
+• Support actors’ participation by sharing TO facilitation techniques, communicating schedule, planning transportation & food

 • Maintain reports & evaluations as requested by the administrative staff